 What you can do

-What is the long-term outlook for my child?
+- What is the long-term outlook for my child?

-If I have another baby in the future, what are the chances of this happening again?
+- If I have another baby in the future, what are the chances of this happening again?

-Are there any brochures or other printed material that I can take home with me?
-What websites do you recommend visiting?
+- Are there any brochures or other printed material that I can have?
+What websites do you recommend?

 What to expect from your doctor

-Does your baby ever appear blue?
+- Does your baby ever look blue or gray?

-How long are feeding times, or how much does your baby drink?
+- How much does your baby drink?

-How does your baby respond to touch?
+- How does your baby respond to touch?